secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 It supports containers, filesystem paths, archives, "and more" although it is not specified what "and more" entails.
 This means Trivy supports more targets, which might be interesting long term, but for now Syft is perfectly capable of generating SBOMs for our use case as well.
 Syft also supports [many ways](https://github.com/anchore/syft#supported-sources) to access container images, other than direct registry access or through the Docker or Podman daemons, tar archives, OCI or SIF images or plain directories and files are supported.
-[Credentails for private registries](https://github.com/anchore/syft#private-registry-authentication) can to be supplied as Docker `config.json`, which can also be shared as a Kubernetes secret.
+[Credentials for private registries](https://github.com/anchore/syft#private-registry-authentication) can to be supplied as Docker `config.json`, which can also be shared as a Kubernetes secret.
 More advanced options are available according to the [go-containerregistry docs](https://github.com/google/go-containerregistry/tree/main/pkg/authn).

 Example commandline: